kwonus/Quelle/Vanilla-Quelle.md

 @set span = 3

-#in_beginning [span:1] < genesis:1:1
+#in_beginning +span=1 < genesis 1

 ***result:*** none

-However, if the user desires the current settings to be used instead, a specialized control setting [ all:current ] represents all currently persisted settings; just include it in the statement (as show below).
+However, if the user desires the current settings to be used instead, a specialized control setting [ +all=current ] represents all currently persisted settings; just include it in the statement (as show below).

-[ all:current ] #in_beginning < genesis:1:1
+#in_beginning + all=current < genesis 1

 ***result:*** Gen 1:1 In the beginning, God created ...

-Similarly, another specialized setting is [ all:defaults ] ; that block represents default values for all settings.
+Similarly, another specialized setting is [ +all=defaults ] ; that block represents default values for all settings.

 Still, a macro can be redefined/overwritten.
 This doesn't disable macro determinism, even though it feels like it does.
 The assumption is that the user is explicitly redefining the meaning of macro and Quelle does not require an explicit @delete of the tag prior to re-applying.
 Here is an example:

-[ #eternal-power-romans ] eternal power godhead without excuse < #eternal-power-romans || #eternal-power-romans
+eternal power godhead without excuse + #eternal-power-romans < #eternal-power-romans || #eternal-power-romans

 ### 1.5 - History Utilization